Locking System Questions and Answers

-- Green light, red light flashes, 3 short tones: Notify your RA or RD, there may be a problem with the lock.
+- Green light, red light flashes, 3 short tones: Notify your RA or RLC, there may be a problem with the lock.

 If you have exhausted all possible alternatives for your card, contact the Public Safety Office during regular business hours to have your card replaced.

 ID cards can only be replaced through the Public Safety Office (basement of Ellis Hall).
 If the ID card is malfunctioning, but otherwise in good condition, there is no cost for replacement.
 If the ID card is damaged, there is a cost associated with replacement.

 What is the procedure if I lose my card?

 Lost ID cards should be IMMEDIATELY reported to Public Safety where a ID will be issued.
 Public Safety Office hours are Monday – Friday 8:30 a.m. – 4:30 p.m., Monday – Saturday 7:00 p.m. – 7:30 p.m., Sunday evening 7:00 p.m. – 8:00 p.m.
 There is a cost associated with card replacement.